 The annual ISTE Conference and Expo introduced cutting-edge technologies and ed-tech innovations, including a variety of 3D learning solutions.

 3D printing is the process of creating three-dimensional objects from a digital file.
-3D printers have already revolutionized a number of industries, from food to cosmetics—but where is its place in the classroom?
+This technology has already revolutionized a number of industries, from food to cosmetics—but where is its place in the classroom?

 3D printing allows students to bring their ideas and projects to life; it can also transform a boring, complicated lesson into an interactive, hands-on example.